Rowan: benefits, dosage, contraindications

 ✪✪✪✪

-The rowan bud macerate is used in several blood disorders of the lower limbs: in the case of venous stasis, it helps to revitalize blood circulation and decongest these areas.
-Its tonic action on the veins allows the treatment of varicose veins and hemorrhoids.
+The rowan bud macerate is used for several circulatory disorders of the lower limbs: in cases of venous stasis, it helps revitalize blood circulation and decongest these areas.
+Its tonic action on the veins allows it to treat varicose veins and hemorrhoids.

 Posologie